notarisj/YouTube-AutoSkip/README.md

 Language: Swift
 ```

 After that, Xcode should open automatically.
 Build the app and copy it to  `Applications` folder.
-Open Safari, allow unsigned extensions (if not signed), and enable the extension from settings.
+Open Safari, allow unsigned extensions (if not signed) and enable the extension from settings.

 ## Installation